Blog

 Pumpkin Breads!
 Pumpkins and Squash for 'Winter' meals!

 I like both pumpkins and squash as Winter vegetables because they keep without canning, drying or freezing.
 Only a cool dry room is needed to store them.
 Use our Small Sugar Pumpkins first, they keep past Christmas.
 Waltham Butternut Squash keeps here into the early Spring.
 Combined you have dark orange colored vegetables for six months of the year.
 Squash and Pumpkins are not hard to grow in large hills.
 You should harvest at least eight to twelve fruit from each hill.
-Our packets of seeds for both crops...
+Plant 5 seeds in each hill.
+Sow...
 Read more →

 Asparagus, just picked!
 Perennial food crops